-B. Transition to the Lightfoot Administration
+Transition to the Lightfoot Administration

-I and two (2) staff members met on April 29 with members of the Mayor-Elect's transition team, who work for the Civic Consulting Alliance, to discuss ongoing projects and goals.
+I and three (3) staff members met on April 29 with members of the Mayor-Elect's transition team, who work for the Civic Consulting Alliance, to discuss ongoing projects and goals.
 On May 21, at the first scheduled cabinet meeting for the incoming Lightfoot administration, I was asked to do a brief ethics training - this is an important honor.
-I had given the incoming Mayor's Chief of Staff designate a copy of the Board's then-current draft of suggested amendments on April16.

-C. Education
+Education

-Classes and Other Presentations
+Classes and other presentations

-Since the Board's last regularly scheduled meeting, 20 employees and officials attended a class here on May 9.
+Since the Board's last regularly scheduled meeting, 20 employees and officials attended a class hereon May 9.
 There are 61 scheduled for May 21 and 30 and June 11.